The Death of the Hired Man: Summary

 The dialogue occurs whilst Silas is "asleep beside the stove. / When I came up from Rowe's I found him here, / Huddled against the barn door fast asleep, / a miserable sight, and frightening, too - / You needn't smile – I didn't recognize him - / I wasn't looking for him – and he's changed. / Wait till you see."
 Despite his obvious poor health, Silas wants to help Warren and Mary with the next haymaking season.

-Warren is displeased with him during his return and wants him to leave: "But I'll not have the fellow back."
-Mary wishes Warren to "Be kind" and is generally warm to Silas.
+Warren is displeased and wants him to leave: "But I'll not have the fellow back."
+Mary wishes Warren to "Be kind" and is generally warm towards Silas.
 Questions arise for the motivation of his homecoming – an important theme in the poem.

 There is mention of Harold Wilson, a boy who helped with the haymaking "four years since" during his school days, who Silas declares must be brought back to help again with the next season.
-It is not completely revealed why Silas would like Harold's return but we do learn that they did not get along well: "you know how they fought / All through July under the blazing sun, / Silas up on the cart to build the load, / Harold along beside to pitch it on."
-It is revealed that "those days trouble Silas like a dream" and Silas's indignation at Harold's studious manner towards school, and particularly Latin purely "Because he liked it—that an argument!"
-Upon returning however, Mary recites that Silas would like to teach him more about haymaking: "He thinks if he could teach him that, he'd be / Some good perhaps to someone in the world. / He hates to see a boy the fool of books."
+We learn that Silas and Harold did not get along: "you know how they fought / All through July under the blazing sun, / Silas up on the cart to build the load, / Harold along beside to pitch it on."
+It is revealed that "those days trouble Silas like a dream" and Silas's indignation at Harold's academic interests "Because he liked it—that an argument!"
+Upon returning however, Mary recites that Silas wants to teach Harold more about haymaking: "He thinks if he could teach him that, he'd be / Some good perhaps to someone in the world. / He hates to see a boy the fool of books."

-Tension is built in the poem as we learn that not only did Silas leave Warren at a dire time: "Off he goes always when I need him most," but that he also has a wealthy brother who lives just "Thirteen little miles" away: "Silas has better claim on us you think / Than on his brother?
+We learn that not only did Silas leave Warren at a dire time: "Off he goes always when I need him most," but that he also has a wealthy brother who lives just "Thirteen little miles" away: "Silas has better claim on us you think / Than on his brother?
 Thirteen little miles / As the road winds would bring him to his door. / Silas has walked that far no doubt today. / Why doesn't he go there?
 His brother's rich, / A somebody – director in the bank."

 When Warren wonders "what's between them", Mary states: "Worthless though he is, / He won't be made ashamed to please his brother."

-Following this Mary urges Warren to go and see Silas.
+Mary urges Warren to see Silas.
 Warren returns to Mary in a short time informing her that Silas has died: "Warren returned – too soon, it seemed to her - / Slipped to her side, caught up her hand and waited. / 'Warren?' she questioned. / 'Dead' was all he answered."